nextcloud/documentation/admin_manual/installation_source.rst

 You have to install at least one of php5-sqlite or php5-mysql, depending on which of the two database systems you want to use.

-smbclient is only used if you want to mount SMB shares to your owncloud.
+smbclient is only used if you want to mount SMB shares to your ownCloud.
 The curl packages are needed for some apps (e.g. http user authentication)